Dyslexia is not a problem only

 Random (or non-existent) punctuation.

-Generally illegible writing, despite appropriate time and
+Generally illegible writing, despite appropriate time and attention given the task.

-Inconsistencies: mixtures of print and cursive, upper and lower
+Inconsistencies: mixtures of print and cursive, upper and lower case.

 Irregular sizes, shapes or slant of letters.